Tips on Choosing a Disney Resort

 Are food choices important at my resort?
 All resorts have quick-service food options.
 Value and Moderate resorts have a food court model, where Deluxe and Villa accommodations offer a smaller quick-service location with one counter offering several varied selections.
 Deluxe and Moderate resorts will offer at least one table-service restaurant (and most of the Deluxe resorts offer more than one), while Value Resorts stick to the food-court-only format.

 What recreational activities are important?
 All Walt Disney World resorts offer beautiful pools.
-Deluxe pools are a little more themed and have slides, while Value pools are more basic, but still quite fun.
+Consequently, Deluxe pools are a little more themed and have slides, while Value pools are more basic, but still quite fun.
 Some resorts offer things like surrey bikes, a marina, health club, a spa, or kids programs.
-In-room child care is available at all resorts.

 Are all of these amenities within my budget?
-Take an honest look at the budget before deciding on a resort category.
+Equally important, take an honest look at the budget before deciding on a resort category.
 Don’t forget that things like transportation to and from Central Florida, food, tickets, and souvenirs will factor in to the budget equation, too.

 In order to choose your room category, there are some key features to explore.
 Keep in mind that these are general rules of thumb.
 Specifics about each resort can be found at the link above for each individual resort.